Devdharpatil/canvas-medium/Android_UI_Fixing.md

 ### Summary of Fixed Issues

-We successfully fixed **5 critical UI issues** in the CanvaMedium Android application that were causing crashes and navigation failures.
+We successfully fixed **6 critical UI issues** in the CanvaMedium Android application that were causing crashes and navigation failures.
 The main issues addressed were:

 1. **UI-001: Duplicate Headers** - Fixed by hiding the default ActionBar and ensuring only our custom toolbar is displayed
 2. **UI-002: SettingsActivity Crash** - Fixed by correcting widget type mismatches (Switch vs SwitchMaterial)
 3. **UI-003: NullPointerException in Adapter** - Fixed by adding proper null safety checks to prevent crashes
 4. **UI-004: API Authentication Issues** - Fixed by enhancing token handling and adding offline mode support
 5. **UI-005: Menu Navigation Failures** - Fixed by adding robust error handling and loading indicators
+6. **UI-006: Article Card Image Issues** - Fixed by creating a SampleImageProvider class and enhancing image loading logic

 ### Build Verification